-The average car insurance premium in the UK costs £429 a year, according to Association of British Insurers (ABI) data from the first quarter of 2016.
-That is the equivalent of £35.75 a month.
+The average car insurance premium in the UK for comprehensive cover costs £471 a year, according to Association of British Insurers (ABI) data for the third quarter of 2018.
+That is the equivalent of £39.25 a month.

 It is possible to pay less than the average premium.
 Car insurance costs are calculated using three core factors: the car you drive, your driving experience and age, and your claims history.